sagardesign/pypocket/README.md

 Contributions are welcome!

+# 📄 License

+All Rights Reserved.

+This project is provided for viewing and educational purposes only.
+No part of this project may be copied, modified, or redistributed without prior written permission.

 If you'd like to improve PyPocket, feel free to fork the repository, create a feature branch, and submit a pull request.

 ---